 We played for heavy bets.
 Ah-chii-gay means you're betting.
 Ah-chii-gay-wIn is what you bet on.
 We betted horses, guns, clothes, overcoats.
 Fur coats were a great thing in these northern parts.
 They were worth twenty, fifteen, or twenty-five dollars in those days.
 They were a good coat; they had heavy fur.

 In the moccasin game we betted sleds and wagons and ponies and team horses.
 Whatever they had, we'd bet on.
-We all liked it when we were driving those ponies, Indian ponies, years ago.
+We all liked it when we were driving those ponies -- Indian ponies -- years ago.
 On Leech Lake we called a horse a bay-bay-shii-go-gah-shi.
 Red Lakers call it a mash-tah-dIm.
 We didn't care what they called it, we'd bet them anyway.

 We variated the value in the game.
 Sometimes we'd play for this, sometimes we'd play for that.
 But the valuation in the game is what we played for.
-In a game that's valued, we bet high.
+In a game that's really valued, we bet high.
 Gee, there used to be a lot of valuable things in there.

 A gun and a horse are high bets.
 A low bet would be a small article, like anything.
 It would be like an old boat or something that isn't worth anything.
 But we'd bet on it, and if we won it, we'd fix it up anyhow.
 We'll bet anything.
-If you lose your bet, you misjudged, gîi-w^-nI'-chi-gay.
-That means you lost where you planted the brass ball, or the marked ball.
+If you lose your bet, you misjudged -- gîi-w^-nI'-chi-gay.
+That means you lost where you planted the brass ball -- or the marked ball.

 You need so many points on this moccasin game to get the canoes.
 You need a certain amount of points in the innings of the game to get the horses.
 You'll need so many points to get the guns.
 The points you need are whatever you agree on, but generally higher bets have more points.
 The number of points you need depends on the valuation of what you're playing for.

-That's quite a game!.
+That's quite a game!

 The bet is stacked up there, right next to where we're playing.
-The group behind will be watching it.
+The group standing behind the players will be watching it.
 They pile it up in the one place.
 Everybody just throws everything in together, and whatever you win, you split up among the players on your side.
-You value everything you win, then you split it up.
+You value everything you win; then you split it up.
 You split the valuation with those playing.
 They take whatever they want, and you tell them what you want.
 If you both want the same thing, you'll probably pull straws for it.
 They usually pull straws on certain things they want.
 Whoever wins with the straws will get the horses.
 And if they lose, why, they don't get them.